Anti-Slavic sentiment: Nazi Germany

 Cover of the infamous SS brochure "Der Untermensch" published in 1942.
 4 million copies of the propaganda pamphlet were printed by Nazi Germany and distributed across the occupied territories.
 The racist booklet portrayed Slavs, Jews, and various inhabitants of Eastern Europe as primitive people.

 Anti-Slavic racism played a significant role within the ideology of Nazism.
 Adolf Hitler and the Nazi Party held the belief that Slavic countries - particularly Poland, the Soviet Union, and Yugoslavia, as well as their respective peoples - were "Untermenschen" (subhumans).
 According to their viewpoint, these Slavic nations were deemed to be foreign entities and were not considered part of the Aryan master race.
 Nazi Germany depicted the Soviet Union as an "Asiatic enemy" of Europeans, in addition to portraying its population as inferior subhumans controlled by Jews and communists.

 Hitler’s autobiography, Mein Kampf, expressed anti-Slavic views.
 Among others, he wrote: “One ought to cast the utmost doubt on the state-building power of the Slavs,” and from the beginning, he rejected the idea of incorporating the Slavs into Greater Germany.

 Hitler considered the Slavs to be racially inferior, because, in his view, the Bolshevik Revolution had put the Jews in power over the mass of Slavs, who were, by his own definition, incapable of ruling themselves but were instead being ruled by Jewish masters.
 He considered the development of modern Russia to have been the work of Germanic, not Slavic, elements in the nation, but believed those achievements had been undone and destroyed by the October Revolution, in Mein Kampf, he wrote, “The organization of a Russian state formation was not the result of the political abilities of the Slavs in Russia, but only a wonderful example of the state-forming efficacity of the German element in an inferior race.”
+Heinrich Himmler and the SS in particular interpreted the medieval conflicts between feudal rulers of German, Polish, and Russian-speaking lands as a "racial struggle" of the Germanic peoples against the Slavs.
+Himmler regarded himself as the reincarnation of the Saxon king Henry the Fowler, who had been victorious against the Slavs.
+This interpretation influenced Germany's war planning and conduct during World War II in Eastern Europe.
+A few days before the invasion of Poland, Hitler declared in a speech before military commanders:

+The objective is the elimination of the living forces.
+In the initiation and conduct of war, what matters is not right, but victory ... brutal action, utmost severity.